Irish (game): Hitting a blot

 A 'blot' is a single man on a point that is within range of one or more opposing men.
 It is a 'blot of die' if within 6 or fewer points of an opposing man.

 'Hitting a blot' is when a player moves a man onto an opponent's blot.
 If this is done on an intermediate point it is called 'nipping a man'.
 When a blot is hit (or nipped), the man is removed from the board and must be re-entered into the opponent's home table by the number of points on a die throw, e.g. if an Ace is thrown, the man must be re-entered onto the opponent's home point (i.e. Ace point or point 1).
 If the point is occupied by one opposing man, that man is hit; if occupied by 2 opposing men, it is blocked from entering on that point.
 Men that are off the board having been hit must be re-entered before any board men may be played.
 If unable to re-enter, the player misses a turn.

 Binding up the tables

 Players are said to have 'bound up their tables' when they have taken all their first six points (with at least 2 men each).
 A player must 'break up the tables' if the opponent has men to be re-entered by removing all men bar one from a point and re-entering them as if they had been hit.
 This is done by both players throwing the dice; the one throwing the highest total on the two dice chooses which point is to be broken.

 Bearing off

-Once all a player's men have reached the home table, they may be borne off in the usual way.
+Once all of a player's men have reached the home table, they may be borne off in the usual way.
 The first to bear off all 15 men wins the game.